Abdelrhman-Sayed70/Competitive_Programming/Let's Code/Graph/Topics/G-Shortest Paths/README.md

     }
 }
 ```
-## Shortest Path [Min Cost]
+# `Shortest Path [Min Cost]`
 - **It can be implemented using `Dijstra`**
-- From a single source it gets the min cost to reach all nodes in graph
+- From a single source it gets the min cost to reach all nodes in a graph

 ```cpp
 vector<int>getPath(int node, vector<int>&predecessor){